 THE INDUSTRIAL DISPUTE ACT 1947

-- If a dispute has been referred to a board or a tribunal the government may prohibit the continuance of any strike or lockout in connection with such a dispute
+If a dispute has refer to a board or a tribunal the government may prohibit the continuance of any strike or lockout in connection with such a dispute.

-- If any industrial dispute exists or is planned od sensed the appropriate government may by order on writing refer the dispute to a board for promoting a settlement or refer to the court of enquiry and to a tribunal for and to a tribunal for arbitration.
+If any industrial dispute exists or is plan or sense the appropriate government may by order on writing refer the dispute to a board for promoting a settlement or refer to the court of enquiry and to a tribunal for and to a tribunal for arbitration.